Somay-Yadav/Somay-Yadav/README.md

 ## 💰 Expense Tracker

-A clean and responsive expense tracker that helps users manage income, expenses, and balance with an intuitive interface.
+A modern, responsive Expense Tracker built with HTML, CSS, and Vanilla JavaScript.
+It helps users manage their finances by tracking income and expenses, organizing transactions with categories, monitoring their balance, and switching between dark and light themes—all without any frameworks.

 **Tech Stack**